Ebooslilhacker/MACChanger/README.md

 git --> sudo apt install git -y

-Fake MAC address that can you use
+Fake MAC addreses that can you use on the program:

+Examples:

 00:11:D3:66:00:12
+d2:c2:f2:a2:00:88

+They are more fake address that you can use but i leave writted this addresses here like a fast testing.